-The Town shall issue development permits for land uses provided for on the Future Land Use Map only when there is sufficient right-of-way to ensure that roadways affected by the development will operate at not less than the minimum levels of service standards set forth in this Element.
+The Town shall issue development permits for land uses provided for on the Future Land Use Map only when there is sufficient roadway capacity right-of-way to ensure that roadways affected by the development will operate at not less than the minimum levels of service standards set forth in this Element.
 Professionally accepted techniques shall be employed for measuring the level of services for cars, trucks, and other vehicles as well as bikes and pedestrians for this purpose.

-The Town shall use the following two-way peak-hour, peak-season Level of Service (LOS) standards for facilities and segments listed below, effective at the time of adoption of this Element.
+The Town shall use the following two-way peak-hour, peak-season Level of Service (LOS) standards for facilities and segments listed below, effective one year from at the time of adoption of this Element.

-FACILITY OR SEGMENT
+FACI FACILITY OR SEGMENT

-SR A1A (FDOT) "D"
+(1) SR A1A (FDOT) "E" "D"

-Royal Poinciana Way (FDOT) "D"
+(2) Royal Poinciana Way (FDOT) "D"

-Cocoanut Row/Bradley Place from to Seabreeze to north of Royal Poinciana Way (Town) "D"
+(3) Cocoanut Row/Bradley Place from to Seabreeze to north of Royal Poinciana Way (Town) "E" "D"

-Southern Boulevard (FDOT) "D"
+(4) Southern Boulevard (FDOT) "E" "D"

-All other roadways (Town) "C"
+(5) All other roadways ( Town ) "D" "C"

-SR A1A (FDOT) Royal Poinciana Way (FDOT) Cocoanut Row/Bradley Place from to Seabreeze to north of Royal Poinciana Way (Town) Southern Boulevard (FDOT)

-The Town shall continue to work with the Florida Department of Transportation (FDOT), Palm Beach County and the Palm Beach Transportation Planning Agency (TPA) to develop solutions to the constrained segments of SR A1A, Royal Poinciana Way, and Southern Boulevard roadways within the Town that are currently at a LOS "E" and "F", which is at or close to failing.
+The Town will shall continue to work with the Florida Department of Transportation (FDOT), Palm Beach County and the Palm Beach Metropolitan Planning Organization (MPO) Palm Beach Transportation Planning Agency (TPA) to develop solutions for the purpose of determining an appropriate methodology for determining the level of service on roadways in the Town where there are no traffic signals.
+The purpose of this effort will be to develop to the constrained roadway strategy segments of SR A1A, Royal Poinciana Way, and Southern Boulevard roadways facilities within the Town that are currently at a LOS "E" and "F", which is at or close to failing.